ranch hand malibu

 Christopher Polk Read

 Chris is possibly the most important person at Skydog.
 He is the man that helped make Clare's vision a reality when he bought Skydog Ranch with her to turn into a Mustang Sanctuary.
-He loves all the animals at Skydog but is particularly attached to Jagger and the black lamb LALA Baby Girl who follows him everywhere he goes when he is at the sanctuary.
+He loves all the animals at Skydog but is particularly attached to Jagger and the black lambs LALA Baby Girl and LuLu lamb who follow him everywhere he goes when he is at the sanctuary.
 We are grateful to him everyday for all that he does.

 HEAD OF VOLUNTEER PROGRAMS - MALIBU

 Kim is in charge of our volunteer program at Skydog Malibu.
-She runs volunteers orientation days Wednesday and Saturday mornings at the Malibu ranch at 10 am.
-Kim will assess volunteers after they have filled out our volunteer application forms on the website under GET INVOLVED - VOLUNTEER.
+She runs volunteer orientations on Saturday mornings at the Malibu ranch at 10 am.
+Kim will assess volunteers after they have filled out our volunteer application forms on the website under VOLUNTEER.
 Once Kim has approved you to help out unsupervised you are free to pick a two hour time slot during any of the other days during the week or weekend.
 Kim has been the most amazing asset to Skydog offering her time and expertise here over several months.
 We feel incredibly fortunate to have her on the team.

 Harmoni has worked with Skydog Sanctuary since its conception.
 She handles correspondence, fund raising matters, manages our PayPal making sure the funds you donate get to our horses for rescues, feeding and vet bills.
 Harmoni has always loved animals and nature and grew up in a hippy commune in her native Canada in a Teepee in the woods !